Dr. Strange Nerve or How I Learned to Stop Worrying and Love the Daily Meditation

 Not only has this ancient practice passed the test of time, but there are a myriad of scientific studies showing the benefits of meditation.
 They conclude that practicing meditation not only improves emotional wellbeing and mental function, it also does some things you wouldn’t necessarily expect, such as increasing immune function and decreasing pain and inflammation.
 Check out these studies and this one and this one for the details.

 How and Why I Started Meditating

 The benefits of immune-boosting and inflammation relief brought my awareness to meditation in 2013.
 At the time, I was in the middle of a health crisis.
-After more than a year of unexplained and seemly unrelated health problems, my health hit rock bottom.
+After more than a year of unexplained and seemingly unrelated health problems, my health hit rock bottom.
 I was bedridden, but also extremely motivated to find a way to get better.
-After countless doctor visits, I finally received the autoimmune diagnosis and had a place to start finding my path back to health.
+After countless doctor's visits, I finally received the autoimmune diagnosis and had a place to start finding my path back to health.
 I refused to accept that this would be my life moving forward.

 I did a lot of research and experimenting on myself.
 (Look for future blog posts about the other things I learned, including strategies for health and healing when you have an autoimmune condition, the connection between autoimmune conditions and trauma, how to address “explosive inflammation,” as well as the effects of chronic stress and strategies for decreasing it.)

 One of my discoveries during this time of intense investigation was about the vagus nerve and its role in creating and maintaining health.